Christoph33one/post-plan-travel/README.md

 Upon careful examination, I identified a typing error within the handleDelete prop when it was used inside the onClick function.
 After correcting the value, I performed a test and confirmed that the delete function is now functioning properly.

 ### PostEditFrom page
 ISSUE: While implementing the edit function for users to update their travel plans, I encountered a problem where a single image would not update correctly.
 Instead, I was redirected to the page with the original image.

 SOLUTION:
 Upon testing, I found that I could only update all the images at once and not a single image.
 This issue was down to having the if statement that checks the condition was wraped around all the image files to be appended.
 To address this, I restructured the if statement to apply to each image individually.
 After conducting further tests, I am now able to successfully update a single image.

+### Travel post page
+ISSUE: When implementing comments, I used the map method to iterate over the comments results.
+However, when running the project in the browser, a blank page was displayed.

+SOLUTION: Upon reviewing the error in the console, I realized that I was mistakenly mapping over the incorrect value of results.
+After correcting the value, the page rendered correctly.

 ---
 ---